Date:3 March 2023

 Application

-Description Business Innovation Partners, a startup based in Kawasaki, has developed a new bioplastic, HEMIX, derived from hemicellulose, a component found in underused wood and plant waste.
+Description Business Innovation Partners, a startup based in Kawasaki, has developed a new bioplastic, HEMIX, derived from hemicellulose, a component found in underused wood .
 Unlike cellulose, which is widely utilized, hemicellulose had previously been discarded or burned.
 By applying heat and pressure to extract hemicellulose and treating it with natural additives, the company created a biodegradable, heat-resistant, and durable material with a smaller carbon footprint than conventional plastics.
 HEMIX is already being adopted by several major companies, and further applications are being developed.
 This bioplastic offers an eco-friendly alternative to petroleum-based plastics.

 Source: Know More...